babylon-runtime/babylon-runtime.github.io/_pages/publications/converting-existing-scene-to-runtime.md

 > this time, ready to go for real!

+You may want to [show](https://doc.babylonjs.com/how_to/debug_layer) and use the inspector.
+If so, as we're on BJS v3, don't forget to [download the right file](https://github.com/BabylonJS/Babylon.js/blob/master/dist/previous%20releases/3.3/inspector/babylon.inspector.bundle.js) (click on Raw button), use `BABYLON.DebugLayer.InspectorURL = "js/babylon.inspector.bundle.js";` and you're now able to call it using `scene.debugLayer.show();`.

 ## Patch...works!

 At this time, which is not even yet the beginning, you already be able to use \_runtime!
 In your browser console, try to copy-paste this command line: